 Just in case you’re not familiar, Rakuten is a site that earns a commission from retailers every time they send customers their way.
 When you use Rakuten’s retailer links to shop, they’ll share a portion of their commission with you.
 It’s an incredibly easy way to add an extra layer of savings!

-I mean, you could just get this perk all year long as a RedCard holder, but it’s pretty darn cool that Target offered this to everyone in 2019.
-Fingers crossed that we’ll see it again.
+I mean, you could just get this perk all year long as a RedCard holder, but it’s pretty darn cool Target offered free shipping to everyone with no minimums in 2019.
+While we didn’t see this in 2020, we are crossing our fingers that this perk returns for 2021.

 Cyber Monday isn’t the last big day before Christmas to score great online deals.

 That would be December, 14 — a.k.a.
 Free Shipping Day.
-That’s when hundreds of online retailers (especially apparel and shoe retailers) offer deep discounts and coupon codes in hopes to capture all the last-minute shoppers who need packages delivered by Christmas.
+That’s when hundreds of online retailers (especially apparel and shoe retailers) offer deep discounts and coupon codes hoping to capture all the last-minute shoppers who need packages delivered by Christmas.

-At Krazy Coupon Lady, we’ll be sure to keep you informed of all the best deals between now and New Year’s, so stay tuned!
+At Krazy Coupon Lady, we will keep you informed of all the best deals between now and New Year’s, so stay tuned!